Molarity Calculator

 Try:

 The units of molar concentration are moles per cubic decimeter, written as mol/dm³ or M (pronounced "molar").
-1 cubic decimeter equals 1 liter, so mol/dm³ and mol/L are numerically identical.
+1 cubic decimeter (1 dm³) equals 1 liter (1 L), so mol/dm³ and mol/L represent identical numeric values.

 The molar concentration of a solute is sometimes written with square brackets around the chemical formula.
 For example, the concentration of hydroxide anions is written as [OH⁻].

 Older references use moles per liter (mol/L) notation.
 Modern conventions favor the M notation.
+The mole has become the standard way of quoting the quantity of a chemical substance, so molarity replaced the older weight-of-solute-per-volume format.
 This calculator supports 7 molarity units: M, mM, µM, nM, pM, fM, and aM.

 Molarity (uppercase M) should not be confused with molality (lowercase m).
-The difference between these 2 terms is explained in the next section.
+The difference between these 2 terms is explained in the molarity vs. molality section below.

 Molarity SI Prefix Value Example